scottmuc/scottmuc.github.com/source/_posts/2014-11-05-joining-soundcloud-and-moving-to-berlin.markdown

 Switzerland, England, Turkey, Czech Republic, Germany, and Hungary.
 With 5 weeks of holidays I'll be exploring and visiting as much as possible.

 Also, a part of me doesn't want to live in the USA.
-CloudFoundry is also in London, but I would want to be at the hub of the product development which is primarily in San Francisco.
+Cloud Foundry is also in London, but I would want to be at the hub of the product development which is primarily in San Francisco.
 There would have been an option to move to London after a year though, but my decision making was based more on the immediate change.

 ## Show Me the Money

-At first I was really concerned about how much less SoundCloud offered compared to CloudFoundry.
+At first I was really concerned about how much less SoundCloud offered compared to Cloud Foundry.
 I took a look at a [cost of living][costofliving] website and calculated that to get the equivalent of an SF salary in Berlin, it would have to be 56.3% percent (eg: making $56,300 in Berlin is equivalent to $100,000 in SF).
 Comparing the salary I was offered it's at 55.7%.
 So it's a little bit lower, but not as crazy low as I thought.